 Top 10 Collagen Rich Foods

 All of us look for a perfect skincare routine and use all sorts of creams, face washes or supplements but let me tell you DIET plays amazingly a vital role in the youthfulness and appearance of the skin.
-The body itself produces its anti-aging ingredient that COLLAGEN.

 Include collagen rich food like fish, egg white, citrus fruits, bone broth, tomatoes, chicken, dark leafy green vegetables and more in your diet to get the benefits of collagen for skin.